joshdelg/cs240lx-25spr/README.md

   - still pizza.

 Differences:
-  - usually stop around 1030 or so, vs 1230.
+  - usually stop around 10:30pm or so, vs 1:00am.
-  - is more conceptual based.
+  - is more conceptual:
-      - 140e must cover execution, vm, fs, some network.
+      - 140e must cover threads, interrupts, VM, FS, some network.
       - 240lx assumes you know that stuff, and use it to do other stuff.
   - class can replace cs240 (paper reading).